Turkey Essential Guidelines for U.S. Citizens

 U.S. citizens should, preferably, avoid gathering and demonstrations because celebratory gunfire is very common in some Turkish regions and often results in deaths.
 Also, at public events, the local police may act to disperse the groups.
 They may use teargas or detain the protestors or participants.
 This may occur even during government-approved events.Travel Precautions for U.S. Citizens:

 It is strongly recommended that U.S. citizens avoid travelling to certain areas in the eastern and south-eastern parts of Turkey.
-Most importantly, they must not visit places near the Iraqi or Syrian borders.
 Furthermore, U.S. government officials should avoid travelling to certain areas, including Bingol, Batman, Bitlis, Hakkari, Diyarbakir, Hatay, Gaziantep, Mardin, Kilis, Sanliurfa, Sirnak, Siirt, Tunceli, and Van.
 In Agri province, Mount Ararat is a military zone.
 Therefore, travellers must obtain access permission from a Turkish embassy or consulate before coming to Turkey.Victim of Crime:

 Victims of crime should immediately dial 155 and contact the U.S. embassy or consulate.
 Local authorities will investigate the crime and prosecute the criminals.
 The embassy will help reach out to medical care facilities, report the crime to the police, and contact relatives or friends.